Abstract

 Extraction of the size-encoding signal from V1 voxels

 The three different weighting profiles, each representing the contributions of the individual eccentricity bins assessed by the three different schemes (the uniform, the discriminability, and the log-likelihood ratio schemes), were defined as follows.
-The uniform scheme (Fig. 4B, blue) assigned three discrete values to the eccentricity bins depending on which flanking side of the M-ring (rM) their preferred eccentricities (e) belonged to:
+The uniform scheme (Fig. 4B, blue) assigned three discrete values to the eccentricity bins depending on which flanking side of the M-ring (

-The discriminability scheme (Fig. 4B, red) defined the weights in proportion to the differential responses of given eccentricity bins to the L (rL) and the S-rings (rS), which were derived from the eccentricity-tuning curves defined from the retinotopy-mapping session:
+The discriminability scheme (Fig. 4B, red) defined the weights in proportion to the differential responses of given eccentricity bins to the L (

 A Bayesian model of boundary-updating (BMBU)